Tourist Information Center

 Community center Dobri Voinikov

-Community center Dobri Voinikov was founded in the spring of 1856 by Sava Dobroplodni, and boasts a rich history.
-Along with other community centres in Svishtov and Lom it lays the basis of community activity in Bulgaria.
-A performance of the adapted comedy “Mihail Mishkoed” on August 15th 1856 lays the foundations of Bulgarian theater, as well as to the Art gallery, the artists’ and the writers’ society via the Mayakovski literary club.
-The first musical theater performed in 1914 laid the foundations of Bulgarian musical theater.
-The first Bulgarian library for children also opened doors.
+Community center Dobri Voinikov was founded in the spring of 1856 by Sava Dobroplodni, and boasts about its 150 years of cultural history.
+Along with other community centres in Svishtov and Lom it lays the basis of community and cultural activity in Bulgaria.
+A performance of the adapted comedy “Mihail Mishkoed” on August 15th 1856 lays the foundations of Bulgarian theater, as well as to the Art gallery, the artists’ and the writers’ society through Mayakovski literary club.
+The first musical theater performed in 1914 was the beginning of Bulgarian musical theater.
+The first Bulgarian library for children also opened doors in this community center.

 Bezisten is a cultural monument belonging to the period of the late Middle Ages.

 Traders from Dubrovnik constructed the building in 1529 for their own needs.
-Once it was located in the very centre of Shumen, in the proximity of the resting place and Tombul mosque.
+Once it was located in the very centre of Shumen, very close to Tombul mosque.
 Its name comes from Persian and means “covered market”.
 It was built with stone blocks.
 Plant, geometric and hand-written signs can be seen on its surface.
-In different time periods the building used to function as a covered market, weapons storage and restaurant.
+In different time periods the building used to function as a covered market, weapons storage place and restaurant.

 The Tower of the Old Clock